RaumTheFool/SUNNFOLK-NOMIC/GAME 1/Deck of Cards.md

 33. Klark's Victory: CONSUMABLE: Klark gains 9999999 (a lot of) Peas.

-34. End of an Era: Klark may never win.
+34. End of an Era: PASSIVE: Klark may never win.

-35. Rebel's Union: If a Klark Mutinee wins, every Klark Mutinee wins.
+35. Rebel's Union: CONSUMABLE: If a Klark Mutinee wins, every Klark Mutinee wins.
+(USELESS!!!)

 36.